3 Steps to Encourage Customer Advocacy of your Tourism Experience Online

 Word of mouth marketing doesn’t just mean customers leaving great reviews on TripAdvisor.

 It also includes the great photos, videos and updates customers share on social media that mention your business or region by tagging your social media account and/or using your promoted hashtag.

 When your customers and visitors share photos and videos of your tourism experience on social media, they are offering a highly-trusted, personal recommendation of your tourism brand to their online community of family and friends.

 If you did nothing else except offer a brilliant tourism experience AND encouraged your customers to share updates about their great experience with you online, you would be well on your way to growing your bookings and customer numbers!

-Here’s three simple steps to get your customer spreading the love and being online advocates for your tourism experience.
+Here’s three simple steps to get your customers spreading the love and being online advocates for your tourism experience.

 1. Deliver an outstanding experience to your customers